claireaustin/Hackathon_CanDev2018-10-20/README.md

 * [Preprint][link_preprint] on the background for the checklists

 ### Tasks
-* Build a tool to process the OHI data through **at least** module 2b (data format/structure) from the Big data readiness   checklists
+1. Build a tool to process the OHI data through **at least** module 2b (data format/structure) from the Big data readiness checklists.
+2. Develop an overall pass/fail dataset rating based on assessment results to conclude if the dataset(s) is/are reuseable or not.
+3. Produce an R markdown report.
+Optional (*in additon* to the above):
+* Add one or more modules from the Big data readiness checklists to your tool (in addition to module 2b).
+* Process any other publicly available dataset of your choosing.

+### Deliverables
+1. Powerpoint presentation demonstrating implementation of the tool(s) developed.
+2. An R markdown report (code and PDF output).
+3. All computer code.
+4. All deliverables deposited in GitHub with a [GNU General Public Licence version 3](https://opensource.org/licenses/GPL-3.0).

 ### Key points to remember
 * Use only free, open source software.